Fast fashion is cheap, low quality clothing that is produced rapidly by mass-market retailers.

 Of 30 major Australian brands approached to be founding members, only six signed up: retailers BIG W, David Jones, and The Iconic, as well as Australian labels Lorna Jane, Rip Curl, and R.M.
 Williams.
 Each organisation has committed $100,000 to fund a 12-month transition phase while the scheme is established over the course of the decade.

 Want to take the first step in becoming a more conscious shopper?
 Reduce, rent, reuse, repair and recycle your clothes the right way.
-From buying quality pieces to renting your next occasion outfit or learning how to sew (or finding a tailor to do it for you!) , check out our blog for tips on how you can start taking action today.
+From buying quality pieces to renting your next occasion outfit or learning how to sew (or finding a tailor to do it for you), check out our blog for tips on how you can start taking action today.

 Start shopping small and fight the urge to buy clothes you don’t need.

 Try to buy clothes that are going to work all year round.
 Become more aware and present as you shop.
 Ask yourself, would you wear this piece again?
-Woud you wear it at least 30 times?
+Would you wear it at least 30 times?
 Does it work with other clothes in your wardrobe?
 How many outfits could you make with this piece?
 Remember, the most impact you can have in taking action to become a more sustainable shopper is by buying less and reusing your existing clothes as many times as you can.

 Looking for a new piece that has some flair?
 Shop at your local charity stores or seek out specialised retailers that sell high quality, pre-loved fashion.